Making your research truly reproducible and reusable

 Use a little Bash script to find dependencies:

-Install a Python package such as isort
+Install a Python package such as isort in your environment and then run:

-Install a Python package such as pipreqs
+Install a Python package such as pipreqs in your environment and then run:

-If you have been using a Conda environment, but have no record of it (no reusable environment.yml
+If you have been using a Conda environment, but have no record of it (no reusable environment.yml):

 Create an exact export to record the state of the project now: